Starbucks CEO starts petition against government shutdown

 He has not made a contribution since and says this is unlikely to change in the future.

+In a separate move this week aimed at setting an example to lawmakers, Schultz told employees the firm would give customers a free tall coffee if they buy a drink for a fellow patron.

+“Please join me in helping our customers come together to support and connect with one another, even as we wait for our elected officials to do the same for our country,” he said in a message on Tuesday.

-After a series of mass shootings across the country, Schultz wrote an open letter to Starbucks customers in September, asking them to voluntarily stop bringing their firearms into its stores.
+After a series of mass shootings across the United States, Schultz wrote an open letter to customers in September, asking them to voluntarily stop bringing guns into Starbucks.

-Schultz says Starbucks shareholders have not complained about his sometimes polarizing outspokenness because the company has shown it is a “a performance-driven company through the lens of humanity.”
+Schultz says shareholders have not complained about his sometimes polarizing outspokenness as the firm has shown it is a “a performance-driven company through the lens of humanity.”

+Reporting By Atossa Araxia Abrahamian; Editing by Jilian Mincer, Andrew Hay and David Brunnstrom